trufflesuite/truffle/docs/getting_started/migrations.md

-# Client Configuration

-Before deploying contracts to the network, ensure your Ethereum client is running and receiving requests on `http://localhost:8545`.
-This is the default location Truffle expects your client to handle requests, though you can change this within your [project configuration](/advanced/configuration).
-If you're using the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc), you're all set as it defaults to that hostname and port number.

-# Migrations

-Contract deployment within Truffle is performed through Migrations.
-Migrations are scripts that stage your deployment, and they're written under the assumption that your deployment needs will change over time.
-As your project evolves, new migration scripts are created.
-A history of previously run migrations is recorded on-chain through special `Migrations` contract, detailed below.
+Migrations are Javascript files that help you deploy contracts to the Ethereum network.
+These files are responsible for staging your deployment tasks, and they're written under the assumption that your deployment needs will change over time.
+As your project evolves, you'll create new migration scripts to further this evolution on the blockchain.
+A history of previously run migrations is recorded on-chain through a special `Migrations` contract, detailed below.

 # Command